 The cancer indications for which we are developing our products have a number of established therapies with which we will compete.
 Most major pharmaceutical companies and many biotechnology companies are aggressively pursuing new cancer development programs for the treatment of NHL, CLL, and other B-cell proliferative malignancies, including both therapies with traditional, as well as novel, mechanisms of action.
-Additionally, numerous established therapies exist for the autoimmune disorders for which we are developing TG-1101, including and in particular, multiple sclerosis (MS).

-If approved, we expect TG-1101 to compete directly with Roche Group's Rituxan® (rituximab) and Gazyva® (obinutuzumab or GA-101), and Novartis' Arzerra® (ofatumumab) among others, each of which is currently approved for the treatment of various diseases including NHL and CLL.
-In addition, a number of pharmaceutical companies are developing antibodies targeting CD20, CD19, and other B-cell associated targets, chimeric antigen receptor T-cell (CAR-T) immunotherapy, and other B-cell ablative therapy which, if approved, would potentially compete with TG-1101 both in oncology settings as well as in autoimmune disorders.
-Recently, positive Phase 3 data was announced for the Roche Group's anti-CD20 antibody ocrelizumab in the treatment of MS, which we anticipate will be filed for approval in the near term.
-Genmab and GSK's (ofatumumab) is also under clinical development for patients with MS. New developments, including the development of other pharmaceutical technologies and methods of treating disease, occur in the pharmaceutical and life sciences industries at a rapid pace.
+If approved, we expect TG-1101 to compete directly with Roche Group's Rituxan ® (rituximab) and Gazyva ® (obinutuzumab or GA-101), Spectrum Pharmaceutical's Zevalin ® (Y -Ibritumomab Tiuxetan), and Genmab and GlaxoSmithKline's Arzerra ® (ofatumumab) among others, each of which is currently approved for the treatment of various diseases including NHL and CLL.
+In addition, a number of pharmaceutical companies are developing antibodies targeting CD20, CD19, and other B-cell associated targets, chimeric antigen receptor T-cell (CAR-T) immunotherapy, and other B-cell ablative therapy which, if approved, would potentially compete with TG-1101.
+New developments, including the development of other pharmaceutical technologies and methods of treating disease, occur in the pharmaceutical and life sciences industries at a rapid pace.

-With respect to TGR-1202, there are several PI3K delta targeted compounds both approved, such as Gilead's ZydeligTM (idelalisib), and in development, including, but not limited to, Verastem's duvelisib which if approved we would expect to compete directly with TGR-1202.
-In addition, there are numerous other novel therapies targeting similar pathways to TGR-1202 both approved and in development, which could also compete with TGR-1202 in similar indications, such as the BTK inhibitor, ibrutinib (FDA approved for MCL, CLL, Marginal Zone Lymphoma and WM and marketed by AbbVie and Janssen), the BTK inhibitor ACP-196 (under development by AstraZeneca), or the BCL-2 inhibitor ABT-199 (FDA approved for CLL and marketed by AbbVie and Roche).
+With respect to TGR-1202, there are several PI3K delta targeted compounds both approved, such as Gilead's ZydeligTM (idelalisib), and in development, including, but not limited to, Infinity Pharmaceuticals' duvelisib (IPI-145), and Acerta Pharma's ACP-319, which if approved we would expect to compete directly with TGR-1202.
+In addition, there are numerous other novel therapies targeting similar pathways to TGR-1202 in development, which if approved would also compete with TGR-1202 in similar indications, such as the BTK inhibitor, ibrutinib (FDA approved for MCL, CLL, and WM and marketed by Pharmacyclics and Janssen), the BTK inhibitor ACP-196 (under development by Acerta Pharma), or the blc-2 inhibitor ABT-199 (under clinical development by AbbVie and Roche).